Ryanstemkoski1/cydoc-frontend-tmp/README.md

 ## Amplify

-We use amplify to provision auth (cognito), messaging templates (SNS) & auth related hooks
+We use amplify to run continuous deployment, provision auth (cognito), messaging templates (SNS) & auth related hooks

 You'll want a production (us-east-1) and a staging (us-east-2) profile in your aws cli config